prismz/ns/README.md

 To edit which elements show up in the status, edit `status_components` in `config.h`.
 Each component will appear in the order specified.
 You can also customize the separator (by default is ` | `)

+The time is formatted using `strftime`.
+You can specify a custom format in `config.h`.